Nerajno/begin-to-code/lessons/python/lesson-3.1/presentation.md

 Since so many of our problems require loops, it'd be nice if writing loops were more convenient.
 Fortunately, there is a way: the for-loop.

-This is a for-loop in Python.
+This is a for loop in Python.
 A for loop is used to iterate through a list of items.
 ***************************************
 ## Looping short-hand: for loops